-Have you made a day trip from Lisbon to The Castle’s of Sintra
+Have you made a day trip from Lisbon to The Pena National Palace

 Well, all of that went completely out the window when Rita (the lady who was helping us with our apartment) showed me the brochure.
 That first look and I was in love…the colour, the position on the hill, the other castles around it and the tiny picturesque town that led you there was all too much!
 It was now a must do!

 In all honesty, there is so much to see and do in Lisbon that our days were filled quickly.
 (You can read about our 5 top things to do in Lisbon here) It didn’t help that it was extremely warm most days which made the girls tired of site seeing very quickly.
-There was plenty of ice cream to be had and plenty of rests with a lovely jug of sangria for Mark and myself!
+There was plenty of ice cream to be had and plenty of rests.
+As for Mark and myself we had a jug of sangria

 Every day we looked at the weather forecast and decided that the next day would not be the best and we were running out of time.
-This made me worry as I was desperate to get out there, so that night we decided that the next day would be it and there was no backing out NO MATTER WHAT!!
+This made me worry as I was desperate to get out there.
+That night we decided that the next day would be it and there was no backing out NO MATTER WHAT!!

 Public transport to the Castles of Sintra is fast and easy

 Well, everything aligned and BAM we had the best days weather we had had since arriving!
 Not too hot and not too really hot!
 We got the girls up early and headed out of our amazing apartment and down to Rossio Train Station.
-Getting the tickets was easy and the people working at the station were really helpful as it is the main train station that people use to get to the castles of Sintra.
-We were some of the first people on the train so it was really easy for us to find seats for the four of us and all together.
+Getting the tickets was easy and the people working at the station were really helpful.
+Rossio station is the main train station that people use to get to the castles of Sintra.
+We were some of the first people on the train.
+It was really easy for us to find seats for the four of us and all together.
 I had packed extra snacks and had frozen a couple pf bottles of water in case the day ended up getting hot.
 As the train started to fill we all started to get excited about our trip visiting Sintra

 Castles of Sintra are fun for the whole family